 We cover the differences in PIN vs. signature debit more thoroughly in the related article linked below, but the short version is that PIN debit and signature debit transactions take place on different networks and may have different costs to process.
 Walmart sued Visa over routing and debit card costs, and that battle is still playing out.

-A PIN debit transaction is one that is authorized by a customer entering their PIN at the time of sale.
-A signature debit transaction is authorized by a customer signing for the purchase.
+A PIN debit transaction is one that a customer authorizes by entering their PIN at the time of sale.
+A signature debit transaction is one tht a customer authorizes by signing for the purchase.

-Currently, the Durbin Amendment caps interchange for regulated debit cards – cards issued by a bank with $10 billion or more in assets.
+Currently, the Durbin Amendment caps interchange for regulated debit cards.
+“Regulated” refers to cards issued by a bank with $10 billion or more in assets.
 This cap is in place for both PIN and signature debit cards.
 Non-regulated debit cards are charged according to either PIN debit network fees or the credit card company’s debit interchange.

 As a rough rule of thumb, signature debit transactions are less expensive than PIN debit for businesses with smaller average tickets.
 PIN debit transactions are less expensive for businesses with larger average tickets.

 Related Article: PIN Debit vs. Signature Debit.